zodimo/TicTacToeWithBettingOnChain/README.md

 The transaction construction will happen with cardanocli-js as individual steps to create the transactions to play the game and simulate async interactions.

 ### How to build the plutus script.
+This project assumes that you have prior knowledge of cardano-cli and have a node running locally.
+It can only be used by cloning the repo.

 - putus-apps tag for nix shell: v1.0.0
 - inside the plutus apps nix-shell, navigate back to root of this project.